 How much life insurance should you have?
 That depends on many factors, including your age.
 To get the most out of your policy, it’s important to periodically re-examine your insurance needs at different stages in your life.
 The policy you purchased when your kids were born may not be the right one during retirement.
 We take a decade-by-decade look at different life stages and examine how they can shape your need for coverage.

 Life Insurance in Your 20s

-Coverage in Your 30s
+Life Insurance in Your 30s

-- Children: The need for life insurance increases with children because ensuring your family is taken care of is likely very important to you, should the worst happen.
-Life insurance can cover funeral costs and provide income to pay expenses after you’re gone.
+If you’ve had kids, congratulations!
+You probably know that your life insurance need at this stage of your life increases with children.
+Ensuring that your family is taken care of is likely very important to you — and to them.
+Life insurance can cover funeral costs and, more importantly, provide income after you’re gone.

 Life Insurance in Your 40s

-Life Insurance Coverage After 50
+Life Insurance After 50

-As your world changes, your life insurance needs will as well.
-Our life insurance calculator can help you determine how much coverage you need.
+Your insurance needs will change at different stages in your life.
+Our life insurance calculator can help you decide how much coverage you need.
 We offer three types of life insurance: term life, whole life and universal life.
-Check with your Farm Bureau agent to see which type is right for you!
+Check with your Farm Bureau agent to see which is right for you.

 ¹Life insurance and its riders can provide some financial protection in your later years, but should not be viewed as a replacement for long-term care or disability income insurance.